-LABEL DESCRIPTION IP Address Type your ISP assigned IP address in this field.
+LABEL DESCRIPTION IP Address This field is available if you select Routing in the Mode field.
+Type your ISP assigned IP address in this field.
+Network Address Translation Select None , SUA Only or Full Feature from the drop-sown list box.
+Refer to the NAT chapter for more details.
 Back Click Back to go back to the first wizard screen.
-Finish Click Finish to save the settings and proceed to the next wizard screen.
+Next Click Next to continue to the next wizard screen.